tammyk7/auction-mvc/web/manila-training/week-3/Day-1/Introduction-to-React-RxJS.md

 - You want to separate the producer and the consumer of events, which can make your code more declarative and easier to reason about.
 - You need to share a single event source among multiple consumers.

-In general, you would use Observables when you need to handle, transform, or compose asynchronous data flows, and you would use Signals when you need to handle events in a reactive manner and separate the producer and consumer of those events.
-It's also common to use Signals and Observables together in a `react-rxjs` application.
-For example, you might use a Signal to handle user interactions and then use an Observable to transform and react to those events.
+In general, you would **use Observables when you need to handle, transform, or compose asynchronous data flows, and you would use Signals when you need to handle events in a reactive manner and separate the producer and consumer of those events.** It's also common to use Signals and Observables together in a `react-rxjs` application.
+For example, you might **use a Signal to handle user interactions and then use an Observable to transform and react to those events**.

 ---